Ayevar/Restaurant-Manager/README.md

   - Remove ingredients from inventory (ex. restaurant managers may want to remove "pumpkin spice" from inventory after autumn)

 **On the "Orders" page user can:**

+  **NOTE: _To update "Pending" Order to Shipped If Arrival Data is reacted, Press "Process shipping Orders" This will update treeview in Inventory and Order status_**

   - Order new ingredient to increase stock/ quantity and choose shipping options (1 day shipping, 3 day shipping, etc)
   - View all past orders which include an ID, order date, shipping date, status (pending, shipped, cancelled), ingredient, and quantity
   - Cancel an order if it has not been shipped out yet
   - Users will also be able to see their total spending based on their ordered ingredients and shipping costs displayed at the top of both pages.

-  <u>**NOTE: TO UPDATE "Pending" Order to Shipped If Arrival Data is reacted, Press "Process shipping Orders" This will update treeview in Inventory and Order status**</u>